Complete Guide to Creating Conscious Relationships and Love

 To have healthy, well-defined conscious relationships and be part of a conscious partnership you have to start from within, as this is the very foundation of the qualities of a conscious relationship.

-While the entire process of forming conscious relationships requires a lot of work and starts with you, if your partner is willing to cooperate, all of that work will reward you with uplifting, healthy bond that may last for life.
+While the entire process of forming conscious relationships requires inner work and starts with you, if your partner is willing to cooperate, all of that work will reward you with uplifting, healthy bond that may last for life.

 You will learn how to create a conscious connection that increases your individual growth within your romantic love.